You just bought your new home. It seemed like a quiet, safe neighborhood in the suburbs of Houston. But then, “those neighbors” moved in.

 Dangerous Dog Hearing

 At the hearing, a Hearing Officer hears the case and decides whether the dog should be declared dangerous or not.
-You may be called as a witness.
-If so, you should dress well, arrive on time and cooperate with the Court in giving your testimony.
+You may be called to testify as a witness.
+If so, you should dress well, arrive on time, and cooperate with the Court in giving your testimony.

-If the Hearing Officer decided that the dog is a dangerous dog and has attacked a person causing serious injury or death, he may order the dog be put down.
-If the dog is determined dangerous but not ordered euthanized, the owners will be ordered to comply with the conditions of Health and Safety Code for ownership of a dangerous dog.
+If the Hearing Officer decides that the dog is a dangerous dog and has attacked a person causing serious injury or death, he may order the dog to be put down.
+If the dog is determined dangerous but not ordered euthanized, the owners will be ordered to comply with the conditions of the Health and Safety Code for ownership of a dangerous dog.
 Those conditions include: